polterguy/phosphorusfive/README.md

 Phosphorus Five - A Web Operating System
 ===============

-Phosphorus Five is a Web Operating System and a full stack Web Application Development Framework, for consuming and developing rich and highly interactive and secure web apps.
+Phosphorus Five is a .Net based Web Operating System and a full stack Web Application Development Framework, for consuming and creating rich and highly interactive secure web apps.
 It contains an entirely unique programming language called _"Hyperlambda"_, which allows you to orchestrate your apps together, almost as if they were made out of LEGO bricks.

 ![alt screenshot](https://phosphorusfive.files.wordpress.com/2018/03/github-screenshot-desktop.png)